crs562/Software-Engineering/Object-Oriented-Software-Engineering/ch1.md

 ## Specify which of these statements are functional requirements and which are nonfunctional requirements:
 ### "The TicketDistributor must enable a traveler to buy weekly passes."
+This is a functional requirement.
 ### "The TicketDistributor must be written in Java."
+This is a nonfunctional requirement.
 ### "The TicketDistributor must be easy to use."
+This is a nonfunctional requirement.
 ### "The TicketDistributor must always be available."
 ### "The TicketDistributor must provide a phone number to call when it fails."